eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ### How does this impact typescript-eslint's `RuleCreator` and `defaultOptions`?

+This RFC includes participation from multiple typescript-eslint maintainers.
+The exact rollout plan will be discussed on typescript-eslint's side.
-We can roll out this change over the current and next two major versions of typescript-eslint:
+We can roll out this change over the current and next 1-2 major versions of typescript-eslint.

-1. Current major version (v6): no code changes; mention ESLint's new options defaulting in documentation
-2. Next major version (v7): mark `defaultOptions` as deprecated
-3. Subsequent major version (v8): remove `defaultOptions`

-This RFC should ideally at least have participation from typescript-eslint maintainers besides its author.

 Note that [typescript-eslint's Building Custom Rules documentation](https://typescript-eslint.io/developers/custom-rules) only shows an empty `defaultOptions` in code snippets.
 It never explains the presence of `defaultOptions` or suggests using it.